Transactions

 • avoid unnecessary synchronous dependencies in the decision path

-• return a single clear approval or decline outcome for each request
+• return a single clear success or error outcome for each initial authorization request

 • record the request, decision, and key identifiers for support and investigation